An extensive guide to how radio waves work, including frequency modulation, antennas, transmitters, and receivers.

 Can you count how many devices you use every day thanks to radio waves?
-It can be a bit overwhelming to think about just how impacted our lives are by the utilization of this technology.
-From smartphones to laptops, GPS to baby monitors and more, we’ve come to harness this form of electromagnetic energy to create some amazing things.
-But while we use these devices each and every day, do we truly understand how they work?
+It can be a bit overwhelming to think about just how impacted our lives are by this technology.
+From smartphones to laptops, GPS to baby monitors, and more, we’ve come to harness this form of electromagnetic energy to create some amazing things.
+But while we use these devices each and every day, do we truly understand how radio waves work?

-That’s where our Wireless Electronic Basics series will help you understand the foundations of our wireless world, and hopefully, dispel some mysteries along the way.
+Hopefully, this article will help you understand the foundations of how radio waves work and dispel some mysteries along the way.

-You see, radios waves are used in many more things than the square boxes that we use to play music and listen to talk shows.
+You see, radio waves are used in many more things than the square boxes that we use to play music and listen to talk shows.
 Modern wireless communication builds off of simple design inside the conventional radio, allowing us to connect humanity all around the world with information, video, audio, data, and a whole lot more.
-But for how widespread radio waves are in their use today, how exactly do they work, and what is a radio wave?
+But for how widespread they are in their use today, how radio waves work, and what is a radio wave?
 Let’s explore.

-Radio waves are but one type of wave in what’s called the electromagnetic spectrum, which consists of a variety of waves that all serve a specific function, like infrared, x-ray, gamma rays, and radio.
+To truly understand how radio waves work, it’s important to know that they are but one type of wave in what’s called the electromagnetic spectrum.
+The electromagnetic spectrum consists of a variety of waves that all serve a specific function, like infrared, x-ray, gamma rays, and radio.
 All of these waves manage to defy physical barriers, hurtling through the vacuum of space at the speed of light.

 The organization of this spectrum is categorized by two measurements, frequency, and wavelength.
 Here’s how they breakdown: